 - We also now recommend that your puppy is vaccinated against contagious cabin cough.
-This vaccine in administered into your pup’s nose.
+This vaccine is administered into your pup’s nose by one of our nurses at Blackrock Vets.
 Your dog will then need annual booster vaccinations every year after this.

 - It is important to treat your pup with regular worming treatments to prevent weight loss, diarrhoea and ill-thrift which can be caused by parasites.

 - Pups should be wormed every two weeks until 12 weeks old, then every month until six months old, and then every three months ongoing for the rest of their lives, to ensure the best protection against worms for your pup.

 - We recommend coming into the clinic monthly to weigh your pup as they grow and pick up your monthly worming treatments (this also gets your pup used to coming into the clinic) – you don’t need an appointment to do this.

 Anti-Flea treatment & Lungworm

 - Once your pup is fully vaccinated and going for normal walks in Dublin, you should treat them with an anti-flea ‘spot-on’ treatment monthly.

 - This not only prevents flea infestations, but it also prevents lungworm (which can be picked up when dogs eat slugs and snails), ear mites, and certain types of skin mites and worms.
 It also prevents and treats fox mange.

 - In females a neuter is called a ‘spay’, in males it is called ‘castration’.